elroy-galbraith/project_filter/PITCH_SCRIPT.md

 ### Backup: If Running Short

-Add after showing the NLP extraction on Call 1 (adds ~10 seconds):
+Add after showing the NLP intel row on Call 1 (adds ~10 seconds):
-> "Standard ASR would have garbled 'Black River' into nonsense.
-Standard NLP can't extract a location from nonsense.
-Our pipeline succeeds because the foundation is solid."
+> "In an emergency, dispatchers can't waste time scrolling.
+Everything critical—location, hazard, dispatch orders—visible at a glance.
+That's why the NLP intel is at the very top.
+Zero-scroll command center design."